i01000101/Chrome-Tab-Saver/README.md

 You can use it with a basic popup.
 Your data is not stored at anywhere but your computer.
 It's pure, secure and useful.

+You can setup and use via the link.